 322 The Antigonish Movement as Change and Development

 Explores both social change and economic development through the history, philosophy, and practice of the Antigonish Movement as experienced at home and abroad.
 This movement will be used to examine political systems, labour relations, class conflict, education, co-operative strategies, religion, and ethnicity in the context of social transformation.
 Cross-listed as DEVS 322.
+Prerequisites: SOCI 101,102.
 Three credits.
+Not offered in 2019-2020.

 331 Media Effects